MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

+Use these instructions to help you classify and protect your documents and emails.
+If you need to only classify and nor protect your documents and emails, see the [classify-instructions](client-classify-protect.md).
+If you are not sure which set of instructions to use, check with your administrator or help desk.

 The easiest way to classify and protect your documents and emails is when you are creating or editing them from within your Office desktop apps: **Word**, **Excel**, **PowerPoint**, **Outlook**.

 However, you can also classify and protect files by using **File Explorer**.
 This method supports additional file types and is a convenient way to classify and protect multiple files at once.
 This method supports protecting Office documents, PDF files, text and image files, and a wide range of other files.